 An education with the College of Hair Design is an investment in your future.
 Do not let financial concerns prevent you from following your dream of a satisfying and rewarding career.
 There are a variety of loan and financing options available to qualified students.
 We will work with you to develop a financial plan that is manageable and affordable.
+Please get in touch for more information on the financial aid options available to you.

 Director of Financial Aid